schranz-search/schranz-search/src/SEAL/README.md

 );
 ```

-The engine is the main entry point to interact with the search engine.
+The engine is the main entry point to interact with the search engine:

 #### Indexing a document